-We have received a number of notices from the Attorney General offices or other regulatory agencies of the States of Montana, Nevada, Nebraska, and Oregon concerning consumer complaints about the use of our direct mail solicitation.
+We have received a number of inquiries from the Attorney General offices or other regulatory agencies of several states, including a 20-state consortium, investigating our promotional activities.
 In Nebraska, the notice required us to cease and desist the use of our check mail program in that State immediately.
-The notices generally claim that the promotional check mailer practice engaged in by the Company violates state consumer protection statutes and deceptive trade practices acts.
+These inquiries are in response to business complaints and seek to determine whether the promotional check mailer practice engaged in by the Company violates state consumer protection statutes and deceptive trade practices acts.